 Since seatbelt design or manufacturing defects are often subtle and hard to detect, it is extremely important that you preserve your vehicle and its seatbelt system in its post-accident condition until an investigator has thoroughly examined them for physical evidence of seatbelt failure.
 Otherwise, you may significantly weaken your claim and consequently your chances at full and fair compensation.

 The personal injury lawyers of Wilshire Law Firm always put in their best efforts to defend the rights of injured accident victims.
 Not only are we excellent negotiators, but we also have an excellent track record of courtroom success.
 If we’re not able to get you a fair settlement deal, we will fight aggressively for your interests in court.
-Contact our office today to learn more about what our firm can do for you.
+Contact our office today to learn more about what our firm can do for you if you have pain from seatbelt after a car accident.